apocas/restai/README.md

 </p>

 <p align="center">
   AIaaS (AI as a Service) for everyone.
-Create projects and consume them using a simple REST API.
+Create agents (projects) and consume them using a simple REST API.
 </p>

 <h2 align="center">